alexisv/blog/docs/_posts/2025-04-10-installing-esxi.markdown

 Click "Map Device":
 ![Mapping the Virtual Media](/assets/images/2025-04-10-installing-esxi/image-04.png "Mapping the Virtual Media"){: width="1024" }

-Click "Boot" from the top row and click "Virtual CD/DVD/ISO":
+Click "Boot" from the top row, and then click "Virtual CD/DVD/ISO":
 ![Mapping the Virtual Media](/assets/images/2025-04-10-installing-esxi/image-05.png "Mapping the Virtual Media"){: width="1024" }

-The server will boot up and will switch screens a few times such as the following:
+The server will boot up and will switch screens a few times as such:
 ![Dell starting up](/assets/images/2025-04-10-installing-esxi/image-06.png "Dell starting up"){: width="1024" }

 ![Loading ESXi installer 1](/assets/images/2025-04-10-installing-esxi/image-07.png "Loading ESXi installer 1"){: width="1024" }

 ![Loading ESXi installer 2](/assets/images/2025-04-10-installing-esxi/image-08.png "Loading ESXi installer 2"){: width="1024" }

 Welcome to the VMware ESXi 8.0.3 Installation!
-Just press Enter.
+Just press Enter at this screen.
 ![Welcome to the installation](/assets/images/2025-04-10-installing-esxi/image-09.png "Welcome to the installation"){: width="1024" }

 Press F11 to accept the EULA and continue.